 Go through the rest of the steps in the wizard.
-You will also have to enter your credit card info, but don’t worry—you won’t be charged unless you go over 1,000,000 requests in a month—which, unless you watch way too much TV, will not happen.
-So even though Amazon needs your credit card info, you shouldn’t be charged for AWS.
+You will also have to enter your credit card info, but don’t worry—like we said, you shouldn’t be charged very much, if at all (especially for the first 12 months).

 After verifying your identity with your phone number, and selecting your support plan (we recommend Basic, which is free), click the “Complete Sign Up” button in the right corner of the screen.
 Amazon will then log you in.

 Now head to the Identity and Access Management page (log back in to AWS if necessary) and click the “Users” tab on the left-hand side.
 Click the “Add User” button.